Terry-Weymouth/GA-AntWorld/README.md

 SingleAnt
  - simple foraging = wondering with sensors and eating food as it is found
- - simple collection = collecting food; return to base; eat collected food only at base
+ - simple collecting = collecting food; return to base; eat collected food only at base